 These logs are very helpful to check whether the container is working correctly or not.
 They help you to debug any problem that might be affecting the containers.

-Suppose you want to run arbitrary commands inside an existing container like ls command which will show you all the files and directories inside the container.
+The docker container in our case has Linux Operating System.
+Suppose we want to run linux commands inside an existing container like ls command which will show you all the files and directories inside the container.
 In this case you use the docker exec command to start a bash session inside the container.

 My container id is “d302558bf826” (run docker ps to get the container id).
 To start the bash session the command will be:

-Then you will see a text – “[email protected]:/app#”.
+Then you will see a text – “root@d302558bf826:/app#”.
 So, run ls command which will show all the files and directories inside the docker container.

 You can also move one directory up by cd .. and move inside a directory called app by cd app command.